 Are you ready to regain control of your life?
 Are you unsure of where to begin?
 Connect with our committed personal injury team at Shelly Leeke Law Firm.

-Our firm is proud to offer 100% free, no-obligation consultations to entries at times throughout Greenville, North Charleston, Walterboro, Myrtle Beach, and the entire state of South Carolina.
+Our firm is proud to offer a free initial consultation to injury victims throughout Greenville, North Charleston, Walterboro, Myrtle Beach, and the entire state of South Carolina.
 Take advantage of this opportunity.
 Fill out our online contact form or call our office to get started as soon as today.